Gunnvant/text_representation/index.Rmd

 <img src="absa3.png" width="600px">

-Labour intensive probably not a good idea idea if MVP is all you want to build.
-In the long term though this is what one should do ideally.
+Labour intensive probably not a good idea, if MVP is all you want to build.
+In the long term though, this is what one should do ideally.

 --- .class #id